NEW: "We don't know what secrets are going to be held on the ship," says explorer

 “It is the Mount Everest of shipwrecks for me,” said Clifford, 68.

-Two years ago, after having researched the type of cannon used in Columbus’ time, “I woke up in the middle of the night and said, ‘Oh my God,’ ” Clifford told CNN.
+Two years ago, after having researched the type of cannon used in Columbus’ time, “I woke up in the middle of the night and said, ‘Oh, my God,’ ” Clifford said.
 He realized the 2003 find might have been the one.

 A couple of weeks ago, he returned to the wreck with a group of experts.
 The team measured and photographed the ship.
 But some items, including the cannon, had been looted from the ship in the intervening years, Clifford said.